The Foundations of Well-Being

 June 2, 9, 16, 23

 September 1, 8, 15, 22

 Each content piece will be available at 5PM PT on the day it is released.
 If you’re not available on these specific dates and times, the material will be accessible to you on the program site anytime through October 2015 after its release date.

 How long can I access Foundations materials?

-You’ll be able to access and download Foundations materials until October 15, 2015.
+You will be able to access and download Foundations materials until December 31st, 2015.

 Could FWB be helpful for psychotherapy, coaching, or mindfulness training?